 Overall, it is a 179gm device that feels really light in hands, and despite a glossy rear, it is comfortable to hold.

 Performance and Battery

 Instead of putting a homemade chipset, Samsung has equipped the device with a more reliable Qualcomm Snapdragon 730.
 Coupled with a huge RAM of 6GB, the Galaxy A71 can survive almost anything you throw at it.
-It scored 274480 on AnTuTu, a little behind Redmi Note 8 Pro’s 288187 score but ahead of Oppo Reno2’s 260374.
+It scored 274480 on AnTuTu, a little behind Redmi Note 8 Pro’s 288187 scores but ahead of Oppo Reno2’s 260374.

-Redmi Note 8 Pro has a gaming chipset which performed extremely well during our tests.
+Redmi Note 8 Pro has a gaming chipset that performed extremely well during our tests.
 The Galaxy A71 doesn’t underperform; it didn’t show us any significant lag or stutter while we pushed it to its limits.